 - To a person or persons in whose home the children have been living and where he or she has had a wholesome and stable environment.

-- To any person related within the fifth degree of consanguinity to the child whom the court finds suitable and able to provide proper care and guidance, regardless of whether the relative resides within this State.
+- To any person related within the fifth degree of consanguinity to the child whom the court finds suitable and able to provide proper care and guidance, regardless of whether the relative resides within Nevada.

 - To any other person or persons whom the court finds suitable and able to provide proper care and guidance.

 Actions should be filed where the children live, not necessarily in the State where a parent lives.
-According to the Uniform Child Custody Jurisdiction Enforcement Act, jurisdiction will be decided upon the child’s home state or, where he/she has been living for more than six (6) months.
-Other factors include emergency jurisdiction, whether another state has jurisdiction over the child, and if the child and a parent hold significant contacts in a particular state.
+According to the Uniform Child Custody Jurisdiction Enforcement Act, jurisdiction will be decided upon the child’s home state or where they have been living for more than six (6) months.
+Other factors include emergency jurisdiction, whether another state than Nevada has jurisdiction over the child, and if the child and a parent hold significant contacts in a particular state.

-Once jurisdiction has been established, jurisdiction remains in the issuing state until the state loses continuing exclusive jurisdiction.
-Simply put, it means that no one remains living in the issuing state.
-Just because a parent is permitted to relocate with a child, does not mean jurisdiction automatic transfers to the state where the child has relocated.
+Once established, jurisdiction remains to issue until the state loses continuing exclusive jurisdiction.
+Simply put, it means no one remains in the issuing state.
+Just because a parent is permitted to relocate outside of Nevada with a child does not mean automatic jurisdiction transfers to the state where the child has relocated.

 We go above and beyond, provide time, attention and understanding necessary to assist each clients individual needs.